NautilusTrader

 Required metadata

-Every curated dataset must include a metadata.json with at minimum:
+Every curated dataset that stores or redistributes a concrete artifact must include a metadata.json with at minimum:

 FieldDescription